 Useful experience for surgeons includes:

-- work in hospitals or other health-related work, such as in a clinic
+- work in hospitals or health clinics

 - work caring for people.